SILK ROAD HORIZONS: 12-DAY JOURNEY

 -

 After breakfast drive to Ashgabat.
 On the way visit Parau Bibi.
 Historical evidence indicates that in the XI-XII centuries, the Parawbibi monument was built by the citizens.
 According to scientific sources, "the word paraw may have come from the Persian word 'feraba', meaning castle."
 Then visit Nokhur village.
 Nokhur (also spelled Nokhur or Nohur) is a picturesque village in the mountains of western Turkmenistan, located in the Kopet Dag range, near the border with Iran.
 It is known for its unique culture, traditions, and stunning natural beauty.Surrounded by mountains, waterfalls, and walnut forests.
 The village are skilled in carpet weaving, embroidery, and traditional jewelry making.
 Visit Kov Ata underground lake.
 Welcome to the sulphurous subterranean world of Kowata underground lake.
 Here is the place that you could never come across elsewhere in Central Asia.
 It is a brilliant opportunity to rest for a while on the way to the Balkanabat from the Ashgabat.
 The cave is only 60 km far from Ashgabat.
 The therapeutic water of the Kowata underground lake includes 38 elements such as iodine, magnesium, iron, bromine, potassium, sodium, sulphate, and others.
 The lake depth varies from 8 to 14m.
 Swimming in Kowata underground lake is highly recommended for stricken people to improve blood circulation, help control rheumatism, skin disorder and kidney diseases, and ease the nervous system.
 The water is naturally heated to about 36°C and recommended swimming time is nearly 20 minutes due to the sulphur.
 After excursion drive to Ashgabat city.
 Check-in hotel.
-Overnight at the hotel.
+Night at the hotel.

 -